krugerk/beeminder-apidocs/source/index.html.md

 <a href="#putgoal" title="on the goal update endpoint">roadall</a> which, despite its highly confusing state, is the future.
 </aside>

-Change the slope of the yellow brick road (starting after the one-week [Akrasia Horizon](http://blog.beeminder.com/dial )) for beeminder.com/*u*/*g*.
+Change the slope of the yellow brick road aka bright red line (starting after the one-week [Akrasia Horizon](http://blog.beeminder.com/dial )) for beeminder.com/*u*/*g*.